reduxjs/redux/docs/basics/UsageWithReact.md

     </tbody>
 </table>

-Most of the components we’ll write will be presentational, but we’ll need to generate a few container components to connect them to the Redux store.
+Most of the components we'll write will be presentational, but we'll need to generate a few container components to connect them to the Redux store.

 Technically you could write the container components by hand using [`store.subscribe()`](../api/Store.md#subscribe).
-We don’t advise you to do this because React Redux makes many performance optimizations that are hard to do by hand.
+We don't advise you to do this because React Redux makes many performance optimizations that are hard to do by hand.
 For this reason, rather than write container components, we will generate them using the [`connect()`](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) function provided by React Redux, as you will see below.

 ## Designing Component Hierarchy

 Remember how we [designed the shape of the root state object](Reducers.md)?
-It’s time we design the UI hierarchy to match it.
+It's time we design the UI hierarchy to match it.
 This is not a Redux-specific task.
 [Thinking in React](https://facebook.github.io/react/docs/thinking-in-react.html) is a great tutorial that explains the process.

 Our design brief is simple.
 We want to show a list of todo items.
 On click, a todo item is crossed out as completed.
 We want to show a field where the user may add a new todo.
 In the footer, we want to show a toggle to show all, only completed, or only active todos.